OpenEvalProject/evals/manuscripts/elife-88144/v2/manuscript.md

 ## Results

-## Differences in FGF-induced activation of the ERK pathway in cultured chondrocytes
+### Differences in FGF-induced activation of the ERK pathway in cultured chondrocytes

 To investigate whether FGF4, FGF8, and FGF9 induce differential signaling via FGFR1c (referred to as FGFR1 here), we used rat chondrosarcoma (RCS) chondrocytes, an immortal chondrocyte cell line used to model proliferating chondrocytes in the developing limb (Fafilek et al., 2018).
 By western blot, the RCS cells express detectable amounts of both FGFR1 and FGFR2 (Figure 1A).
 While FGFR3 and FGFR4 cannot be detected by western blotting, transcripts for FGFR3 and FGFR4 can be found by qPCR.
 To create an RCS variant that expresses FGFR1 only, CRISPR/Cas9 was used to disrupt the endogenous FGFR2, FGFR3, and FGFR4 genes in RCS cells (Kimura et al., 2021) to generate cells expressing only the endogenous FGFR1 (RCSFgfr1).
 As a control, we used CRISPR/Cas9 to disrupt all endogenous FGFR genes in RCS cells (Figure 1A; RCS Fgfr1–4 null).
 The RCSFgfr1 cells were treated with FGF4, FGF8, and FGF9 for up to 1 hr.
 The activation of the RAS-ERK MAP kinase pathway, which represents the major downstream signaling FGFR module, was monitored by western blot (Figure 1B, Figure 1—source data 5).
 FGF4, FGF8, and FGF9 showed significant differences in FGFR1-mediated activation of ERK, with FGF4 inducing the strongest signal, compared to weaker signals detected in cells treated with FGF8 and FGF9.
 To investigate the dynamics of ERK activation in further detail, we used a genetic reporter of ERK activity.
 Briefly, the RCSFgfr1 cells were transfected with the transcriptional reporter pKrox24 (Gudernova et al., 2017), engineered to induce the expression of eGFP upon ERK pathway activation.
 The pKrox signal was monitored for 48 hr by automated widefield microscopy.
 Significant differences in pKrox24 transactivation were found, with FGF4 inducing the strongest signal, in both magnitude and duration, compared to FGF9 and FGF8.
 Significant differences were also observed between FGF8 and FGF9-induced ERK activation (Figure 1C, Figure 1—source data 6).
 These experiments showed that the three FGF ligands induce differential activation of ERK in RCS chondrocytes, consistent with the genetic ablation experiments (Mariani et al., 2008), and prompted studies into the mechanism behind these differences.

 ![Figure 1.](https://cdn.elifesciences.org/articles/88144/elife-88144-fig1-v2.jpg)

 **Figure 1.:** (A) Expression of FGFR1 and FGFR2 in wild-type rat chondrosarcoma (RCS) cells, RCS cells null for FGFR1–4, and RCS cells expressing only endogenous FGFR1 (RCSFgfr1).
 Actin serves as a loading control; n, number of biologically independent experiments.
 (B) RCSFgfr1 cells were treated with FGF4, FGF8, and FGF9 for indicated times and ERK phosphorylation (pErk) was monitored by western blot.
 Vinculin serves as a loading control. pErk signal was quantified and graphed (right) as relative values compared to the 10’ FGF4 stimulation; data show average and SEM of six biologically independent experiments.
-(C) RCSFgfr1 expressing the pKrox(MapERK)d1EGFP reporter were treated with FGF4, FGF8, and FGF9 and pKrox24 transactivation was monitored for 48 hr.Figure 1—source data 1.Figure 1A.Figure 1—source data 2.Figure 1A and original western blots.Figure 1—source data 3.Figure 1B.Figure 1—source data 4.Figure 1B and original western blots.Figure 1—source data 5.Figure 1B.Figure 1—source data 6.Figure 1C.
+(C) RCSFgfr1 expressing the pKrox(MapERK)d1EGFP reporter were treated with FGF4, FGF8, and FGF9 and pKrox24 transactivation was monitored for 48 hr.

-## Differences in FGF-induced FGFR1 oligomerization
+### Differences in FGF-induced FGFR1 oligomerization

 While most RTKs signal as dimers, it has been reported that under some conditions RTKs can form oligomers with different signaling capabilities (Singh et al., 2018).
 Therefore, we considered the possibility that FGF4, FGF8, and FGF9 promote the formation of different types of FGFR1 oligomers in the plasma membrane.
 We thus assessed the association state of FGFR1, labeled with YFP, using fluorescence intensity fluctuations (FIF) spectrometry.
 The fluorophores were attached to the C-terminus of FGFR1 via a GGS flexible linker; this attachment has been used before and has been shown to not affect function (Sarabipour and Hristova, 2016).
 The FIF experiments utilized 293T cells stably transfected with FGFR1-YFP.